Alex Bregman Player Props: Astros vs. Rays

-The Houston Astros, including Alex Bregman (.316 batting average in his past 10 games), take on starter Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Houston Astros, including Alex Bregman (.289 batting average in his past 10 games), take on starting pitcher Calvin Faucher and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Rays.
+In his most recent game he had a hitless performance (0-for-4) against the Rays.

 Alex Bregman Game Info & Props vs. the Rays